omiras/omiras/README.md

 # ¡Hello World!

-## Final projects build by students
+## Final projects built by students

 ### Crazy Tils - A memory game using Vue 3 and Cloudinary